Now Accepting Submissions

 Please note: notification dates are subject to change.

 Upon receipt of your submission materials through FluidReview, your work will be reviewed shortly thereafter.
 If chosen as a semi-finalist, you will first be called for a phone interview and potentially, a second in-person interview.
 If chosen as a finalist, you will be called for a panel review.
 PLEASE BE PATIENT.
 DUE TO HIGH VOLUME AND THE NATURE OF THE NOTIFICATION PROCESS, WE WILL BE UNABLE TO PROVIDE ANY INFORMATION REGARDING YOUR STATUS.

 Due to the high volume of submissions to our Program, we are unable to provide you with such feedback.

 We can accept up to two artists into the General Track and two artists into the Storyboard Track per year.

 Artists begin the Program in January.

 The Program takes place at the Nickelodeon Animation Studio in Burbank, CA. Yes, artists who are accepted will need to relocate to the LA area.
-Round trip air-fare and one month's accommodations are provided however all transportation (once in LA) and any moving costs are the individual artist's responsibility.
+For participants coming from out-of-town, air-fare and one month's accommodations are provided however all transportation (once in LA) and any moving costs are the individual artist's responsibility.